Shahabaz-Bagwan/minimal-nvim/README.md

 Notes:
 - Plugins are added via `vim.pack.add` in `lua/plugins/*`.
 - LSP config files are in `lsp/` (e.g., `clangd.lua`, `jsonls.lua`, `lua_ls.lua`).

+## Configuration Details

+- **LSP:** Language Server Protocol configurations are located in the `lsp/` directory, with individual files for each LSP server (e.g., `clangd.lua`, `jsonls.lua`, `lua_ls.lua`).
+LSP capabilities are integrated with `mini.nvim`.
+- **Keymaps:** Custom keymaps are defined in `lua/config/keymap.lua`, providing consistent descriptions and integrating with `snacks.picker` for various functionalities like LSP references, diagnostics, and file searching.
+- **Autocommands:** Autocommands are managed in `lua/config/autocmd.lua`, including functionality to reload files on changes outside of Neovim.
+- **Options:** General Neovim options are set in `lua/config/options.lua`, including settings for auto-updating files when changes occur externally.
+- **Colorscheme:** The default colorscheme is `tokyonight` (or `dracula` / `slate` as per commit history), configured in `lua/config/colorscheme.lua`.

 ## Startup time — overview